|

 of the Polytechnic has been implemented this April 2008, just in time for the continued oil price increase in the world market

+affecting the country's inflation rate together with the rice price hike nationwide.
 Promoted faculty members received their salary differentials for the months of April and May on

 June 2008 and for the months of June and July on August of the same year.
+The money being utilized to fund the salary increases of faculty members comes from the Polytechnic's

+income, primarily from the government-subsidized tuition fees of students.
 Budget allocation for personal services of the College from the National Government has not increased

 in recent years.

-The Polytechnic, in a series of strategic planning
+MPSPC Redefines its VMGO (July 2005) The Polytechnic, in a series of strategic planning

 this summer, adopted a new or improved VMGO in line with the current state of the institution and the vision of the New President.
+After final editing and eventual endorsement of the VMGO by the

 board of trustees, this shall be disseminated to all stakeholders of the institution especially the faculties and students.
+The revised VMGO was made with the participation and cooperation

 of all stakeholders of the Polytechnic.